MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 **Global Configuration**
 ```
-concurrent = 1
+concurrent = 10
 check_interval = 1
 ```
 It is said to be the global section of the runner configuration. <br>
-`concurrent`: It defines the limit of the jobs that one runner can run concurrently or parallelly.
-In our case, we have set the limit to 1 so that one runner instance can run only 1 job concurrently.<br>
+`concurrent`: Limits how many jobs can run concurrently, across all registered runners.
+It can run the number of jobs concurrently or parallelly in maximum number of runner machines.
+In our case, we have set the limit to 10 so that maximum number of runner instances can run only 10 job concurrently.<br>
 `check_interval`: It sets the time interval of the runner to check for a new job in the GitLab server.
 We have set the interval of checking for a job to 1 sec.

 **Runner Configuration**